-Field visits by the Punjab Field Teams
+Field visits by the Punjab-Zone Field Teams

-Up to the reporting month, the Punjab field team of ME&IE Consultants has completed baseline and impact surveys of 250 watercourses.
-Similarly, 80 water storage tanks in Punjab have been visited for baseline and impact surveys (the Punjab field team conducted 61 visits, while the ICT-Unit field team carried out surveys on 19 tanks).
-The Punjab field team also visited/completed impact assessments for 306 PLL interventions.
+From inception to the reporting month, the ME&IE Consultants' Punjab field team conducted baseline and impact surveys on a total of 250 watercourses.
+In addition, out of 80 WSTs of Punjab zone for Baseline and Impact surveys 61 were visited by Punjab field teams and 19 were visited by the ICT field team.
+Punjab field team conducted impact assessments of 306 PLL interventions.